12:00(PST) - RESOLVED - All Vidyo services are operating as expected. Incident resolved.

 You may have recently received notifications from NCR regarding new guidance to mitigate the risk of Direct Memory Access (DMA) attacks.
 While Cook Solutions Group has not observed any customer environments affected by this specific attack vector, we recognize the seriousness of the threat and support NCR’s recommended mitigation strategy.

 To address this vulnerability, NCR has released BIOS updates designed to disable the PCIe bus, thereby preventing malicious devices from being used to inject malware or extract sensitive data through physical access.
 As part of our standard protocol, we will begin testing the updated BIOS internally to ensure functionality and stability.
-This evaluation period will take place over the next two weeks.
+This evaluation period will take place over the next several weeks.
 Once testing is complete and we are confident in the update’s performance, we will begin a wider deployment to all impacted systems.

 We are committed to keeping your systems secure and will keep you informed throughout this process.